A Simulation Study Evaluating Phase I Clinical Trial Designs for Combinational Agents: Introduction

-The rest of the paper is organized as follows: in Section~\ref{sec2} we reviewed 9 designs that will be included in our evaluation; Section~\ref{sec3} presents our simulation studies; Section~\ref{sec4} is the results; in Section~\ref{sec5} we discussed our findings.
+The rest of the paper is organized as follows: we first reviewed nine designs that will be included in our evaluation; then presented our simulation studies and results; in the last, we discussed our findings.